hoosan/auto-scaling-notes/README.md

 http://rkp4c-7iaaa-aaaaa-aaaca-cai.localhost:8000/
 ```

-(iv) Replace `rkp4c-7iaaa-aaaaa-aaaca-cai` with the canister ID of your local II canister in (ii).
+Replace `rkp4c-7iaaa-aaaaa-aaaca-cai` with the canister ID of your local II canister in (ii).

-(v) Copy the canister ID of the local II canister and paste it into webpack.config.cjs in this project on the LOCAL_II_CANISTER variable on line 13.
+(iv) Copy the canister ID of the local II canister and paste it into webpack.config.cjs in this project on the LOCAL_II_CANISTER variable on line 13.

 5. Deploy the canisters locally: